-With a love of old buildings that started back when she was at college, what better place for Carmel to ply her architectural trade than the historic, cobbled streets of Bath.
+With a love of old buildings that started at college, what better place for Carmel to ply her architectural trade than the historic, cobbled streets of Bath.

 Carmel has always loved art.
 She wanted to be an interior designer, but after encouragement from her art teacher she shifted her artistic flair to her new passion – becoming an architect to breathe new life into beautiful old buildings.

 Nowadays, Carmel couldn’t picture life any differently, and with a passion for buildings what better place to be than Bath – a city steeped in history and architectural splendour.

 Joining a project in 2015 to create a Bath location for boutique hotelier, St James’s Hotels Group, introducing the IHG brand, Hotel Indigo – a project which was losing hope after the initial scheme was unsuccessful – Carmel couldn’t have imagined the impact it would have on her life.
 Working with ISG to convert a Grade I listed building into a hotel as spectacular as the Bath surround, the team worked tirelessly to preserve the building’s definitive charm, while developing unique twists in its design features – in keeping with Hotel Indigo’s passion for infusing local culture into its spaces.

 It’s been a long road, but five years and countless late nights later, Carmel has played a vital role in realising the vision for the hotel – meaning it can open the doors of a beautifully unique space to visitors wanting to stay in a stunning piece of Bath history.

 Restoring buildings from the ruins has been Carmel’s life’s work.